 A career in arboriculture is very rewarding and enjoyable for those with an interest in the industry.
-Some even find it as their calling in life and it becomes their chosen livelihood as well as their passion.
-When you work for a company with a history that dates to 1981, there is also a comfort level that you have a solid future with a strong company that cares about each employee.
+Some even find it to be their calling in life and it becomes their chosen livelihood as well as their passion.
+When you work for a company with a history that dates back to 1981, there is a comfort level that you have a solid future with a strong company that cares about each employee.
 Many of our staff have over 20 years of dedicated service to our company, with some over 30 years.

 For those interested in trees and forests, the career of a consulting arborist is well worth pursuing.
 Helping old trees live a long healthy life or guiding the growth of a small tree throughout the years, offers many great rewards.
 To have the education required to restore life to an ailing tree or add support to a tree about to split, provides a feeling of great accomplishment and a warm heart.